swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

     /// - Returns: A collection of matches of `regex`. public func matches<R: RegexComponent>(of regex: R) -> some Collection<Regex<R.RegexOuput>.Match>

-    /// Returns a collection containing all matches of the specified regex.
+    /// Returns a collection containing all non-overlapping matches of
+    /// the regex, created by the given closure.
+    ///
-    /// - Parameter content: A closure to produce a `RegexComponent` to search for.
+    /// - Parameter content: A closure that returns the regex to search for.
-    /// - Returns: A collection of matches of `regex`. public func matches<R: RegexComponent>(
+    /// - Returns: A collection of matches for the regex returned by `content`.
+    ///   If no matches are found, the returned collection is empty. public func matches<R: RegexComponent>(
         @RegexComponentBuilder of content: () -> R
     ) -> some Collection<Regex<R.RegexOutput>.Match>